mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 **Example**

-The following example is available in `"Mimi.jl/test/mcs/test_defsim.jl"`.
+The following example is derived from `"Mimi.jl/test/mcs/test_defmcs.jl"`.

 ```julia
 using Mimi